Buying

 Different teams often purchase similar tools without realizing it.
 For example, sales and marketing teams might be relying on different tools with the same data and similar features, leading to duplicate spending on CRM software.

-This can be a common challenge in the absence of a centralized system, as employees won't know if someone else is already using a similar SaaS solution they have requested.
+This can be a common challenge in the absence of a centralized purchasing system, as employees won't know if someone else is already using a similar SaaS solution they have requested.
 This eventually affects the procurement process due to miscommunication.

 To fix this, you can conduct quarterly SaaS audits to identify redundant tools and standardize software usage across teams to reduce tool duplication.
-Additionally, a central procurement solution like Spendflo will help you automate approvals for new software purchases and keep a repository of all the requests, ensuring complete visibility into your tech stack.
+Additionally, a central procurement Tool like Spendflo will help you automate approvals for new software purchases and keep a repository of all the requests, ensuring complete visibility into your tech stack.

 5. Poor vendor negotiation leading to high costs